-This course is an intermediate-level course in Algebra.
+Fall/Spring/Summer This course is an intermediate-level course in Algebra.
 It includes properties and operations of the real number systems, equations, and inequalities, polynomials, rational expressions, powers, roots, radicals, functions, and graphing.

-Prerequisite: MAT-0041 with a Minimum grade of C, or Multiple Measures Placement
+Semester Credit: 5 credit hours (5 lecture, 0 lab) Prerequisite: MAT-0041 with a Minimum grade of C, or Multiple Measures Placement